dnbexperience/eufemia-theme-manager/README.md

 ## Local development

-1. Build the extension with e.g.: `yarn build:chrome`
+1. Build the extension with e.g.: `yarn build:chrome`,
-1. "Load unpacked" extension from Your browser and load the output: `dist-chrome`
+1. "Load unpacked" extension from Your browser and load the output: `dist-chrome`,
-1. Create a `.env` file in root with the local extension ID (e.g. REACT_APP_CHROME_EXTENSION_ID=jckgnjhmlbjndbemghpeadkbkbcidpgl)

 ### `yarn build:watch`